-(1) The expert shall examine the items at the place where the evidence is stored, unless expert evaluation requires extended tests or if the tests are performed in institutions, or state bodies or if ethical consideration so requires.

-(2) If analysis of some substance must be performed for purposes of expert evaluation, only a portion of the substance shall be made available to the expert, if this is possible, while the remainder shall be set aside in the required amount against the possibility of subsequent analysis.
+- (1) The expert shall examine the items being evaluated at the place where the evidence is stored, unless expert evaluation requires extended tests or if the tests are performed in institutions, or state bodies or if ethical considerations so require. - (2) If analysis of some substance must be performed for purposes of expert evaluation, only a portion of the substance shall be made available to the expert, if this is possible, while the remainder shall be set aside in the necessary amount against the possibility of subsequent analysis.

-Article 101 Presentation of Opinion and Findings
+Presentation of Opinion and Findings